 CLAUSE CHANGES

 NO. ELEMENT TRACKED CHANGES

 43. 7.3.1 Local planning policies, local dev elopment plans and activity centre plans may contain provisions that:

-a) amend or replace the following deemed-to-comply provisions set out in Part 5 of the R-Codes Volume 1:
+a) amend or replace the following of leemed-to-comply provisions set out in Part 5 of the R-Codes Volume 1:

+, , , , , , , , , , , , , , , , , , , ,

 Context

 5.1.2 street setbacks

 5.1.3 C3.2 - 3.3 lot boundary setbacks

 5.1.6 building height

-Straataana
+Streetscape

-Streetscape 5.2.1 setback of garages and carports
+5.2.1 setback of garages and carports

-5.2.1

-5.2.2 garage width street surveillance
+5.2.2 garage width

+5.2.3 street surveillance

-5.2.4 street surveillance street walls and fences
+5.2.4 street walls and fences

-5.2.4 sight lines
+5.2.5 sight lines

 5.2.6 appearance of retained dwelling

-5.2.0 appearance or retained dwelling

 Site planning and design

 5.3.7 retaining walls and site works

 Building design

-outbuildings
+5.4.3 outbuildings

 5.4.4 external fixtures, utilities and facilities

 Special purpose dwellings

 5.5.2 C2.1 ii) aged and dependent persons' dwelling(s)

-J.J.Z OZ.1 II) aged and dependent persons dwelling(s)

-by providing local housing objectives to guide judgements about the merits of proposals for any aspect of residential slume that does not meet the requirements or is not provided for, under the R-Codes Volume 1.
+by providing local housing objectives to guide judgements about the merits of proposals for any aspect of residential

+development covered by this vo olume that does not meet the requirements or is not provided for, under the R-Codes Volume 1.

+.

 Amendments or replacements to de emed-to-comply provisions are to be consistent with the relevant design principle.